-The Mayans were right.
-It is time for A New World
+The Mayans were right: It’s Time for A New World

 And what makes this calendar event so relevant right now is that January is traditionally a time of the year that experiences a sudden climb in people deciding to divorce.
 It is a well-known fact that the post-holiday season always sees a spike in the number of separations initiated.

-As the shift to enlightenment envisioned by the Mayan people, Divorce Mediation is one such approach to a new, better way of divorce, one where marriages can end with dignity, rather than bitterness.
-Where people can look to their future with optimism and hope.
+As the shift to enlightenment envisioned by the Mayan people, Divorce Mediation is one such approach to a new and better way of divorce.
+One where marriages can end with dignity, rather than bitterness a where people can look to their future with optimism and hope.

 If you’ve spent any time exploring the Mayan culture, or had the opportunity to marvel in the ruins of this ancient civilization, you’ll know they had a lot of advanced thinking figured out.
-Chances are they knew the world wasn’t physically ending, but calling out to future generations and civilizations to change our thinking about a lot of things.
+Chances are they knew the world wasn’t actually going to end.
+However, calling out to future generations and civilizations to change our thinking about a lot of things.
 The way we divorce should be one of them.

 Fairway Divorce Waterloo-Wellington Office